Madison Metropolitan School District: Controversies

+In 2019, Madison West High School received international attention after the school fired Marlon Anderson, the school's security assistant, after he asked a student not to call him the N-word, while repeating it himself.
+Students at the school participated in a walk out, American singer Cher offered to pay Anderson's legal fees if he choose to pursue legal action, and national pushback was received.
+MMSD rescinded his firing a week later.

-In February 2020, the school district was sued by a group of parents, represented by the Wisconsin Institute for Law and Liberty, alleging that new policies regarding "gender identity" were a violation of federal law.
-The new policy instructs teachers how to assist children as young as five in "social transition" to another gender, and prohibits notifying the parents without the child's permission.
+In February 2020, the school district was sued by a group of parents, represented by the Wisconsin Institute for Law and Liberty, alleging that new policies regarding gender identity were a violation of federal law.
+The new policy instructs teachers how to assist children as young as five in social transition to another gender, and prohibits notifying the parents without the child's permission.
 This assistance could involve using different names and pronouns, or could include allowing access to opposite sex restrooms, changing rooms, and sports.
 The plaintiff parents allege this is a violation of parental rights and Family Educational Rights and Privacy Act (FERPA), particularly given that the teachers received instructions on how to avoid triggering FERPA requirements.
 In September 2020, a Dane County judge issued an injunction prohibiting MMSD from implementing the policy in a way that "allows or requires District staff to conceal information or to answer untruthfully in response to any question that parents ask about their child at school."

 In 2021, a controversy developed around an East High School teacher's use of hidden surveillance cameras in hotel bathrooms on a field trip.

-In early 2022, a controversy happened at La Follette High School when a teen was attacked by a group of kids and the school administration did not act appropriately.
+In early 2022, a controversy happened at La Follette High School when a teen was attacked by a group of kids and the school administration was accused of not acting appropriately.